-Cities are like living organisms, and as such, they can change significantly over the course of their lifetime.
-People come and go, neighborhoods rise and fall, businesses start and fail, all of which have a significant impact on cities — especially their finances.
+Cities are like living organisms: They can change significantly over the course of their lifetime.
+People come and go, neighborhoods rise and fall, businesses start and fail, all of which have a significant impact on residents — especially when it comes to their finances.

 GOBankingRates conducted a study to determine which U.S. cities used to be poor and are now rich.
 Using U.S. Census data from 1970 and the 2016 American Community Survey, the study analyzed per capita incomes, household incomes and poverty levels, and the respective change in all three over time.

 Keep reading to find out which cities saw the greatest change in wealth over roughly the last four decades, and see just how affordable these places are today.

 Click to See: The Richest Small Town in Every State

 The 17 cities listed in the study all had per capita incomes of less than $3,000 in 1970, which is about $19,672 in 2018 dollars.
 This was the threshold used to determine which cities began “poor.”

 Incomes — both individual and household — increased dramatically in these cities, as did their resident populations.
 The average growth in population was 326,080, or approximately 206 percent; and the average increase in household income was $25,409, or about 109 percent.

 Texas is home to six of the top 17 cities that have become richer over the last 40 years: Austin, San Antonio, Corpus Christi, Laredo, El Paso and Lubbock.
 Laredo had the lowest household income in 1970 at $14,247, whereas Austin saw the greatest growth overall, from $24,621 to $60,939 — an increase of 148 percent.